 A: We will bear the entire cost of soliciting proxies, including the preparation, assembly, printing, and mailing of this Proxy Statement, and any additional solicitation material furnished to our stockholders.
 Copies of solicitation materials will be furnished to brokerage houses, fiduciaries, and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners, and we expect to reimburse the corresponding forwarding expenses.
-We have retained the services of Morrow & Co., LLC to solicit proxies, for which we estimate that we will pay a fee not to exceed \$
+We have retained the services of Morrow & Co., LLC to solicit proxies, for which we estimate that we will pay a fee not to exceed \$400,000.

 Morrow has informed us that it intends to employ approximately 50 persons to solicit proxies.
-Proxies may also be solicited by certain of our directors, officers and regular employees, without additional compensation, in person or by telephone, facsimile, letter, electronic mail or other appropriate means of communication.
-Our expenses related to the solicitation of proxies, including fees for attorneys and other advisers and advertising, printing and related costs, but excluding salaries and wages of our regular employees, are currently expected to be approximately \$, of which \$ has been spent to date.
+Proxies may also be solicited by certain of our directors, officers and regular employees, without additional compensation, by mail, facsimile, telephone, telegraph, Internet, in person and by advertisement.
+Our expenses related to the solicitation of proxies, including fees for attorneys and other advisers and advertising, printing and related costs, but excluding salaries and wages of our regular employees, are currently expected to be approximately \$4,045,000, of which \$611,000 has been incurred to date.